Home

 • Matthew, Jude Thaddeus and Simon the Zealot are the last group of three.
 Jude and Matthew are turned to Simon looking for answers.

-So now we ask, in Leonardo Da Vinci paintings how do we really know who is seated where?
+So now we ask, in Leonardo Da Vinci The Last Supper how do we really know who is seated where?
 We didn’t for a very long time, but now we can unravel this mystery and understand some of the code!

 Someone has found Leonardo’s manuscripts!
 “The Notebooks Leonardo Da Vinci” And it’s a free download.
 Manuscript link!
 Go check out page 232.